-The Group liability in respect of defined benefit pension schemes is as follows:
+The Group liability in roomoot of defined hanafit noncion cohomoo is as follows: The Oroup naomity miespeci of defined Denem pension schemes is as follows:

 2010 2009 £m £m Economic position: Deficit, gross of deferred tax, based on scheme assets held, including investments in Prudential insurance policies: Attributable to the PAC with-profits fund (i.e. absorbed by the liability for unallocated surplus) (106) (122) Attributable to shareholder-backed operations (i.e. shareholders' equity) (114) (128) Economic deficit (220) (250) Exclude: investments in Prudential insurance liabilities (offset on consolidation in the Group financial statements against insurance liabilities) (227) (187) Deficit under IAS 19 included in Provisions in the statement of financial position (447) (437)